Fractal Quasicondensation in One Dimension: Introduction

-Here, we investigate the fate of the quasicondensed state when the chemical potential lies within a spectral region of fractal single-particle eigenstates arising at localization-delocalization transitions or in extended phase-space regions \cite{ganeshan2015nearest,an2021interactions,liu2021anomalous}.
+Here, we investigate the fate of the quasicondensed state when the chemical potential lies within a spectral region of fractal single-particle eigenstates arising at localization-delocalization transitions or in extended phase-space regions of critical states \cite{ganeshan2015nearest,an2021interactions,liu2021anomalous}.
 We show that critical 1D HCB are fractal quasicondensates, characterized by fractional occupation $\lambda_{0}\sim N_{b}^{\gamma}$, with $0<\gamma<1/2$, and that the quasicondensed state exhibits multifractal localization properties.
 In the critical regime, the scaling exponent, $\gamma$, was found to be non-universal.
 To illustrate our findings we consider the AA model at criticality, and the Ganeshan-Pixley-Sarma (GPS) model \cite{ganeshan2015nearest} having anomalous mobility edges.
 Some of these results are summarized in Fig.$\,$\ref{fig:fig1}, where we also show the single-particle inverse participation ratio (IPR) throughout the phase diagram of the AA and GPS models.

-In the reminder of this letter, we present the models and detail our analysis of the occupations and of the properties of the fractal quasicondensed state, we discuss our findings, and how our results may be observed experimentally.
-Additional data corroborating our conclusions and a discussion on particular implementations are provided as Supplemental Material \cite{riche2022sm}.
+In the reminder of this article, we present the models and detail our analysis of the occupations and of the properties of the fractal quasicondensed state, we discuss our findings, and how our results may be observed experimentally.
+Additional data corroborating our conclusions and a discussion on particular implementations are provided in the Appendices.